 The spiritual, symbolic, and cultural meaning of a bird tilting its head

 People have read meaning into bird behavior for as long as there have been people.
 The practice of interpreting bird actions as omens or messages, known as ornithomancy, appears across ancient Greek, Roman, Celtic, Indigenous, and Asian traditions.
+Ornithomancy is the practice of taking omens from birds, historically based on birds’ flight and cries, among other actions.
 What is interesting about the head tilt specifically is that it is a gesture of attentiveness, and across many symbolic frameworks, a bird that pauses and turns its full attention toward you is understood as a moment of contact: between the human world and something beyond it.

 In numerous folk traditions, birds are considered messengers between realms.
 When a bird holds still, fixes its gaze, and tilts its head as though truly seeing you, many people interpret that as the message arriving: the bird is not just looking at you, it is delivering something, a reminder, a prompting, an answer to something you have been sitting with.
 The tilt, in this reading, is the bird leaning in to make sure you receive what it has come to say.